Holidays Calendar for November 25, 2022

 Kadripäev is one of the beloved folk festivals in Estonia.
 It's English name is St Catherine's Day, and the holiday retained its popularity in many countries throughout the centuries.

-International Day for the Elimination of Violence against Women is one of the UN international observances.
-This day is annually observed on November 25, the UN calls on all member countries to organize appropriate events and activities.
+The International Day for the Elimination of Violence against Women is one of the international observances established by the United Nations.
+This day is observed annually on November 25, and the UN calls on all member countries to organize appropriate events and activities.

 National Day of Listening is an unofficial holiday celebrated on the Friday after Thanksgiving Day.
 It was launched in 2008 by StoryCorps, a NPO whose mission is to provide Americans of all beliefs and backgrounds to record, preserve, and share the stories of their lives.